LibrariesHacked/library-carpentry/introduction-to-data/teaching-foundations.md

 Though it is likely that notation schemes will emerge from existing individual practice, existing schema are available to represent headers, breaks, et al. One such scheme is Markdown, a lightweight markup language.
 Markdown files, *.md*, are machine readable, human readable, and used in many contexts - GitHub for example, renders text via Markdown.
 An excellent [Markdown cheat sheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) is available on GitHub for those who wish to follow – or adapt – this existing schema.

 This set of notes is all written in markdown.
-See
+See the raw markdown files, stored in GitHub.

 [Notepad++](http://notepad-plus-plus.org/) is recommended for Windows users as a tool to write Markdown text in, though it is by no means essential for working with *.md* files.
 Mac or Unix users may find Komodo Edit, Text Wrangler, Kate, or Atom helpful.